Waterford Whispers News: Notable articles

 Williamson described their "big breakthrough" as their January 2014 article: North Korea Lands First Ever Man On The Sun, Confirms Central News Agency.
 The "scoop" was picked up by Canadian blogs, American talk shows, and Indian and Chinese television.
 In 2018, Williamson said the story continued to be one of WWN's most viewed articles.

 Williamson has said in interviews that his favorite notable WWN article was in April 2014: "Jesus Not Coming Back By The Looks Of It" Admits Vatican.
 The article, citing a fictional cardinal, Cardinal Giorgio Salvadore, was repeated by other U.S. sources, including religious groups, such that it caught the attention of Snopes, who rated it false in 2016.
 TruthOrFiction.com also covered it in 2017.

 In May 2015, the site gained further international notoriety with the headline: Dozens Injured In Stampede After Second Checkout In Lidl Opens, which was mistaken by German magazine, Focus, as genuine.
 Focus magazine ran the story as "Customers trigger mass panic in Lidl outlet", however they retracted the article stating: "An earlier version lacked the info that it was satire".

 In August 2015, WWN received a cease and desist letter to take down a satirical article written about Irish businessman, Denis O'Brien, titled: Denis O'Brien Receives 20-year Jail Sentance for Mobile Phone License Bribe in Parallel Universe.
-Williamson tweeted an image of the letter that was sent to him from Meagher Solicitors, and which was addressed to the website's publishers Whispers Media Ltd. Willamson described the affair as an example of the Streisand Effect, and that "The whole thing went crazy.
+Williamson tweeted an image of the letter that was sent to him from Meagher Solicitors, and which was addressed to the website's publishers Whispers Media Ltd. Williamson described the affair as an example of the Streisand Effect, and that "The whole thing went crazy.
 It was all over the news".

 In May 2018, WWN listed an article titled: Palestine Granted Permission To Compete In Eurovision 2019, which went sufficiently viral to attract a false rating from leading fact-checking site, Snopes, as well as other fact-checking sites.
 While Snopes recognise that WWN is a satirical news website and not a deliberate fake news website, they have intervened to tag other WWN articles as false where they have gained sufficient virial notability, including (as well as the previous articles above): Did Trump Appoint Bill Cosby as Secretary for Women’s Rights?
 (2016), NASA Admits It Is in Contact with Alien Species and Just Forgot to Mention It (2016), Rock Legend Animal Is Not Dead (2016), and Was J.K.
 Rowling Hired to Rewrite the Bible?
 (2014).